AutonoLab/pteranodon/pteranodon/README.md

 in the order they are called.
 To allow for a delay in processing between commands in the queue, a time slice can be set either in the initializer or after the fact.

 All plugin based commands that are called directly through the `AbstractDrone` object are added directly to the queue.
+Methods are wrapped and pushed to the queue inside `AbstractDrone` for commands which under typical circumstances should be run in a specific order.
+All other methods can be added to the queue or called directly.

 These methods include: